szoio/szoio.github.io/_posts/2016-12-08-free-monads-and-event-sourcing.md

 and we only wrap the `ShipCommandOp2ConIO` interpreter with our original `EventCapture` interpreter.

-So we have achieved perfect *CQRS*.
-But does this mean that we can't include commands and queries in the same program.
-Fortunately not.
-We then create the `Coproduct` algebra of the command and query algebras:
+So we have achieved full *CQRS*.
+But does this mean that we can't include commands and queries in the same program?
+Fortunately it doesn't.
+We can create the "[*coproduct*](http://eed3si9n.com/learning-scalaz/Coproducts.html)" algebra of the command and query algebras:

 ```scala
 import cats.data.Coproduct